-RAINY DAY/INCLEMENT WEATHER SCHEDULE/LUNCHTIME - On rainy/inclement weather days, the staff works especially hard to guard the health and safety of our students.
+RAINY DAY/INCLEMENT WEATHER SCHEDULE/LUNCHTIME - On

+rainy/inclement weather days, the staff works especially hard to guard the health and safety of our students.
 On these days, recesses are spent in the classroom.
 Students are given a restroom break and usually play quiet games in the classroom during the recess time.
+Upon arrival on such days, students will be housed in the MPR until the warning bell rings.

 - 1. The principal or designee will call rainy day schedule whenever the weather appears to be too inclement for the health and safety of children to observe a playground recess. - 2.
-We will follow the rainy-day lunch schedule on days in which it is too wet to go on the blacktop. - 3.
+We will follow the rainy-day lunch schedule on days in which it is too wet to go on the blacktop where students remain inside their classrooms once out of the MPR. - 3.
 It is imperative that students understand they must talk softly and follow the directions of the supervisors in the MPR during those times. - 4.
 Students will eat in the MPR at the arranged tables and then move to the front area after being dismissed from lunch to watch a movie or video.
 Students who do not wish to see the movie may bring a book for silent reading.
-If possible, we will eat at the lunch tables inside and then move outside to play. - 5.
-The cafeteria supervisors, administrators, and support staff will monitor students as necessary to maintain order and safety.
+If possible, we will eat at the lunch tables inside and then move outside to play, provided clear weather. - 5.
+The cafeteria supervisors, administrators, and support staff will monitor students as necessary to maintain order and safety. - 6.
+Dismissal will follow the same procedures of exiting the main gates UNLESS EXTREME WEATHER PREVENTS REGULAR DISMISSAL TO OCCUR. - 7.
+If extreme weather conditions occur, students will be dismissed through the MPR.